Briefings

 Why Financial Empowerment Matters

-Financial challenges often go hand-in-hand with housing insecurity and unemployment.
+Financial instability often goes hand-in-hand with housing insecurity and unemployment.
 A veteran may be able to secure a place to live, but without the skills to manage rent, budget income, or save for emergencies, they remain vulnerable to slipping back into instability.

 Our Financial Empowerment Program equips veterans like Todd with the knowledge and tools they need to take control of their finances.
-It’s about more than just numbers—it’s about building confidence, setting goals, and creating a foundation for a secure future.
+It’s about building confidence, setting goals, and creating a foundation for a secure future.

 Practical Tools and One-on-One Support